IBM-Cloud/DevOps-Services-Docs/tutorials/basicbuild/index.md

 ##Next steps

 * To learn more about the pipeline, [see Build & Deploy](/docs/reference/deploy/).
+* To learn more about built-in environment properties and tools in the pipeline, [see Environment properties and resources for the Build & Deploy pipeline](/docs/deploy_var).
 * To learn about IBM Containers, [see the Containers documentation on Bluemix](https://www.ng.bluemix.net/docs/containers/container_index.html).
 * To learn about using the Delivery Pipeline service with containers, [see How to set up continuous delivery for IBM Containers](https://developer.ibm.com/bluemix/docs/set-up-continuous-delivery-ibm-containers/).